African American artists

 Subject Source: Library of Congress Subject Headings

 Found in 4 Collections and/or Records:

 Call Number: JWJ MSS 153

-Overview: A collection of one hundred drawings by the self-taught African American artist Mary A. Bell, featuring glamorously dressed and accessorized women and men engaged in courtship activities, or women centered in domestic or garden settings.
+Abstract: A collection of one hundred drawings by the self-taught African American artist Mary A. Bell, featuring glamorously dressed and accessorized women and men engaged in courtship activities, or women centered in domestic or garden settings.
 Many of the images have religious iconography as well as animals, birds, plants, and children, with houses or other buildings placed distantly in the background.
-The drawings range in size from 78 x 52 to 51 x 39 cm. and were executed in crayon, colored pencil,...
+The drawings range in size from 78 x 52 to 51 x 39 cm. and were executed in crayon, colored...

 Call Number: JWJ MSS 74

 Scope and Contents: The collection consists of original artwork, dummies, prints, posters, professional and personal papers, and audiovisual materials documenting Tom Feelings's work as an artist and book illustrator.
 The collection includes the original artwork for The Middle Passage: White Ships/Black Cargo, which consists of 51 drawings, currently housed in 47 frames, created in mixed-media tempera, pen and tissue, heightened with white and collage; the artwork...